drblue9001/blockchain-backpack/website/part1.md

 As written, the keypair which deployed the contract has full rights to do anything; if this system were ever to be deployed, revocable "admin" accounts should be created for routine use, granted the necessary permissions to do their jobs.
 (The original public/private key should sit in a safe somewhere in case of emergencies.)

 When we write a contract representing a Paint Can (we will do so in part 2), we will want to grant it `AddAttributesToItem`.
-When we write a contrat representing a Crate (part 6), we will want to grant it `GrantItems`, too.
+When we write a contract representing a Crate (part 6), we will want to grant it `GrantItems`, too.
 The Backpack Expander would receive `BackpackCapacity`.
 Etc.

 ### The flow of Valve granting an item